boostorg/parameter/doc/reference.rst

 __ ../../../../boost/parameter/preprocessor.hpp

+Generates a constructor that can take in named arguments.

 :Example usage:
 When designing a front-end class template whose back-end is configurable via parameterized inheritance, it can be useful to omit argument specifiers from